wuziyueemory/Huber-loss-based-SuperLearner/MEPS data/README.md

 systems.
 To read more about this work flow see
 [this page](https://github.com/FredHutch/slurm-examples/tree/master/centipede).

-This folder includes the training dataset `train.csv` which contains data from MEPS 2016, testing dataset `test.csv` which contains data from MEPS 2017, R script for MEPS data analysis `meps.R`, functions for Huber loss-based super learner `HuberSL.R`, functions for candidate estimators `SL_estimators.R` and shell script for executing MEPS data analysis R scripts `meps.sh`.
+This folder includes the training dataset `train.RData` which contains data from MEPS 2016, testing dataset `test.RData` which contains data from MEPS 2017, R script for MEPS data analysis `meps.R`, functions for Huber loss-based super learner `HuberSL.R`, functions for candidate estimators `SL_estimators.R` and shell script for executing MEPS data analysis R scripts `meps.sh`.